power usage effectiveness (PUE) Liquid cooling vs. air cooling in the data center

 Why is data center cooling important?

 As most data centers run Class A1 and A2 equipment, facility managers must ensure their cooling systems are up to the task.
-Buying additional or up-to-date equipment to keep up with cooling needs explains why experts predicted the U.S data center cooling market will reach more than $3.5 billion by 2025.
+This need to buy additional or up-to-date equipment to keep up with cooling requirements explains why experts predicted the global cooling market will grow by nearly 14% annually, with the U.S. cooling market reaching $8.24 billion in spending within the next four years.

 How does data center cooling work?

-Data center cooling works by removing excess heat from the air and replacing it with cooler air.
+Data center cooling removes excess heat from the air and replaces it with cooler air.
 This is typically done in one of several ways:

 • Recycling internal air by cooling it, usually through a hot and cold aisle design to maximize cooling efficiency.

 • Cooling or heating the facility to the highest recommended temperature and replacing equipment once it fails.
-Using this so-called heat cooling or close-coupled cooling can be cheaper as other cooling methods might cost significantly more than equipment replacement costs.
+Using this so-called heat cooling or close-coupled cooling method can be cheaper, as other cooling methods might cost significantly more than equipment replacement costs.

 Current data center cooling systems and technologies